FoerchByte/foerch-weather-station/README.md

 About The Project

-Weather Station v2.0 is a fully responsive, standalone web application built with Vanilla JavaScript, HTML5, and CSS3.
-This version introduces a major UI overhaul, migrating to a modern, clean "glassmorphism" interface.
+Weather Station v2.1 is a fully responsive, standalone web application built with pure Vanilla JavaScript, HTML5, and modern CSS3.

-The application uses a serverless function (Netlify Function) to securely query the OpenWeatherMap API, providing real-time weather information, precipitation radar, an hourly forecast, and a 7-day forecast.

-This project demonstrates skills in:

-Integrating with external APIs (REST)

-Securing API keys on the server-side (Netlify Functions)

-Building a modern, responsive UI with advanced CSS (Glassmorphism, Flexbox, Grid)

-Writing clean, modular Vanilla JavaScript (Separation of Concerns)

-Handling geolocation
+This project represents a major evolution from its predecessors, introducing a complete UI overhaul based on the "Glassmorphism" design trend.
+It goes beyond simple data display by providing a rich, interactive user experience complete with real-time data, visualizations, and full internationalization.

+The application leverages Serverless Functions (Netlify Functions) to act as a secure proxy for the OpenWeatherMap API, ensuring API keys never leak to the client-side while delivering comprehensive weather data (current, minutely, hourly, daily, and alerts).

+What's New in v2.1?

+🌐 Full Internationalization (i18n): Seamless, instant language switching between English (EN) and Polish (PL), persisting user preference.

+🗺️ Interactive Weather Radar: A dynamic precipitation map powered by Leaflet.js and OpenWeatherMap tile layers.

+⚠️ Localized Alerts: Weather warnings are now properly formatted and translated to the selected language.

+Core Features

+🔒 Secure Architecture: 100% server-side API key protection using Netlify Functions (proxy pattern).

+🎨 Modern "Glassmorphism" UI: A clean, translucent aesthetic with dynamic background gradients and blurred elements.

+📱 Advanced Responsiveness: A mobile-first approach with pixel-perfect adaptations for various viewports (including specific optimizations for mobile landscape mode).

+🔎 Flexible Search & Geolocation: Support for city-name search and automatic browser-based geolocation.

+⭐ Favorites Manager: Save up to 5 favorite cities to localStorage for quick access.

+📊 Complete Forecasts:

+Real-time current conditions.

+Minutely precipitation chart (Chart.js).

+Hourly forecast slider (switchable 24h/48h range).

+7-Day Daily forecast grid.

+🌓 Dark/Light Theme: User-toggled visual theme persisted in local storage.

+🚗 Unique Indicators: Custom-calculated metrics like "Road Conditions" (Dry/Wet/Icy) based on multiple weather parameters.

 Modular Architecture (Separation of Concerns)

-This project was built without a framework, relying on a professional, modular architecture to keep the code clean, scalable, and maintainable:
+The codebase follows strict engineering principles without relying on frameworks:

-main.js (Orchestrator): The "brain" of the application.
-Manages application state, binds all events, and coordinates communication between the other modules.
+main.js (Orchestrator): The central brain managing application state, event listeners, and module coordination.

-ui.js (UI Module): The "hands" of the application.
-Responsible for all DOM manipulation.
-It renders data, manages CSS classes, and handles the visual state (modals, loading, errors).
-It receives data but contains no business logic.
+ui.js (View Layer): Handles all DOM manipulations, rendering logic, and UI state updates.
+Zero business logic.

-api.js (API Module): Encapsulates all network logic.
-Responsible for fetching data from the serverless functions.
+api.js (Network Layer): Encapsulates all fetch requests to the serverless backend.

-translations.js (i18n Module): Isolates all UI strings, allowing for easy translation and management of text content.
+translations.js (i18n Layer): A dedicated dictionary containing all static and dynamic text strings for supported languages.

-Core Features

-Secure API Requests: The API key is 100% protected on the server-side using Netlify Functions.

-Modern "Glassmorphism" UI: A complete redesign moving away from v1.0's simple cards.

-Precipitation Radar: An interactive map (Leaflet.js) showing upcoming precipitation.

-City Search & Geolocation: Full support for both city name search and browser-based automatic geolocation.

-Favorites Management: Ability to save (up to 5) favorite locations to localStorage.

-Complete Forecasts: Current conditions, 1-hour precipitation chart (Chart.js), hourly forecast (24/48h), and a 7-day daily forecast.

-Advanced Responsive UI: A pixel-perfect, mobile-first interface with custom CSS logic to handle different viewports, including special rules for portrait vs. landscape modes.

-Light/Dark Theme: A user-toggled theme stored in localStorage.

-Unique Indicators: The app calculates and displays derived data, like estimated Road Surface Condition (Dry, Wet, Icy).

 Technology Stack

-Frontend: HTML5, CSS3 (Glassmorphism, CSS Variables, Flexbox, Grid, Media Queries)
+Frontend: HTML5, CSS3 (CSS Variables, Flexbox, Grid, Glassmorphism effects), Vanilla ES6+ JavaScript.

-JavaScript: Vanilla JavaScript (ES6+, Modules, Async/Await, Fetch API, Geolocation API)

-Libraries: Leaflet.js, Chart.js
+Libraries:

+Leaflet.js: For rendering the interactive precipitation map.

+Chart.js: For visualizing minutely precipitation data.

-Backend (Serverless): Netlify Functions (Node.js)
+Backend (Serverless): Netlify Functions (Node.js environment).

-API: OpenWeatherMap (One Call API 3.0, Geocoding API, Air Pollution API)
+External API: OpenWeatherMap (One Call API 3.0, Maps 2.0, Geocoding, Air Pollution).

 Deployment and Setup

-This application is designed to be deployed on Netlify to take full advantage of serverless functions.
+This project is optimized for deployment on Netlify to utilize its serverless function capabilities.

-Clone this repository and create your own on GitHub.

-Get an API key from OpenWeatherMap.

-Deploy to Netlify by connecting your GitHub repository to your Netlify account.
+Clone this repository to your GitHub account.

-Set the environment variable:
+Create a new site on Netlify from your Git repository.

-In your project settings on Netlify, go to: Site configuration > Build & deploy > Environment.
+Configure Environment Variables in Netlify (Site Settings > Build & deploy > Environment):

-Add a new variable named WEATHER_API_KEY and paste your API key there.

-Done!
-After re-deploying, your application will be live.
+Key: WEATHER_API_KEY

+Value: Your_OpenWeatherMap_API_Key

+Deploy: Netlify will automatically build and deploy the site along with the functions.

 <a name="polski"></a>